Nirmean/Horiseon-Code-Refactor/README.md

 - It will improve Horiseon's website
 - Ensures those with disabilities can access the content on the site

-**What did we do?**
+**Features**
-- Ensured semantic elements are integrated throughout
+- Ensured semantic elements are integrated throughout.
-- Image and icon elements have descriptive 'alt' elements
+- Included descriptive 'alt' descriptions to images and icon elements.

 For example:
 Original code -